Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 "You should be out protecting my ranch!"

-The rancher owner returned to his house.
-The next morning, they both walked the property.
+The rancher owner still furious, and returned to his house.
+The next morning, the farm hand met the ranch owner at his door, and they both walked the property.

 Every gate secured.